zahoorz/shap/README.md

+Fork of shap for computing hypothetical importance scores

 This is a custom fork of the shap repository that has support for computing hypothetical importance scores, for use with TF-MoDISco.
 It was originally forked under AvantiShri/shap.
 Please see [these slides](https://docs.google.com/presentation/d/1JCLMTW7ppA3Oaz9YA2ldDgx8ItW9XHASXM1B3regxPw/edit?usp=sharing) for a tutorial on DeepSHAP for genomics.
 ---